Lafayette, Indiana minor league baseball history: 1909 to 1911: Northern State of Indiana League

+1955: Mississippi–Ohio Valley League

-Minor league play returned to Lafayette, Indiana in 1955.
-The 1955 the Lafayette Chiefs began play in the Mississippi–Ohio Valley League as an affiliate of the Cleveland Indians.
-The Lafayette Chiefs became members of the eight–team Class D level Mississippi–Ohio Valley League, with the Clinton Pirates, Decatur Commodores, Dubuque Packers, Hannibal Citizens, Kokomo Giants, Mattoon Indians and Paris Lakers joining Lafayette in league play.
-The Lafayette Chiefs finished with a 63–63 record, ending the season in 5th place under manager Mark Wylie, finishing 11.0 games behind the 1st place Dubuque Packers.
+Minor league play next returned to Lafayette, Indiana in 1955.
+The 1955 the Lafayette Chiefs began play in the Mississippi–Ohio Valley League, playing as an affiliate of the Cleveland Indians.
+The Lafayette Chiefs became members of the eight–team Class D level Mississippi–Ohio Valley League, joining the Clinton Pirates, Decatur Commodores, Dubuque Packers, Hannibal Citizens, Kokomo Giants, Mattoon Indians and Paris Lakers in league play.
+The Chiefs ended the season with a 63–63 record, finishing in fifth place, playing the season under manager Mark Wylie and finishing 11.0 games behind the first place Dubuque Packers.
 Lafayette had home attendance of 61,287 fans for the season.

+1956 & 1957: Midwest League

-In 1956, Lafayette became an affiliate of the Boston Red Sox, adopting the corresponding Lafayette Red Sox moniker.
-The franchise remained a member as the Mississippi–Ohio Valley League League changed the league name to the Midwest League, which continued as a Class D level league.
+Continuing minor league play in 1956, Lafayette qualified for the playoffs in a newly named league.
+Layafette became an affiliate of the Boston Red Sox, adopting the corresponding Lafayette Red Sox nickname.
+The franchise remained a member as the Mississippi–Ohio Valley League changed its league name to become the Midwest League, which continued play as a Class D level league.
 The Clinton Pirates, Decatur Commodores, Dubuque Packers, Kokomo Dodgers, Mattoon Phillies, Michigan City White Caps and Paris Lakers were the other Midwest League charter members.
-The Lafayette Red Sox placed 2nd in the Midwest League with a 69–56 record, playing under manager Len Okrie.
-In the playoffs, the Red Sox were defeated in the 1st round of the four–team playoff by the eventual champion Paris Lakers 2 games to 0.
+The Lafayette Red Sox placed second in the initial Midwest League standings with a 69–56 record, playing under manager Len Okrie.
+In the playoffs, the Red Sox were defeated in the firsrst round of the four–team playoff by the eventual champion Paris Lakers 2 games to 0.
 Lafayette had total season attendance of 42,821.

-In their final season of play, the 1957 Lafayette Red Sox missed the Midwest League playoffs.
-Lafayette ended the season with a 55–67 record, under manager Ken Deal, placing 6th in the final standings and finishing 19.0 games behind the 1st place Kokomo Dodgers.
+In their final season of play, the 1957 Lafayette Red Sox did not qualify for the Midwest League playoffs.
+Lafayette ended the season with a 55–67 record, under manager Ken Deal, placing sixth in the final standings and finishing 19.0 games behind the first place Kokomo Dodgers.
 The franchise drew 32,667 at home for the season.

 After the 1957 season, the Lafayette franchise moved to Waterloo, Iowa and became the Waterloo Hawks, playing in the 1958 Midwest League.
-The franchise is still in play and evolved into today's Lansing Lugnuts.
+The franchise is still in existence, having evolved into today's Lansing Lugnuts.

+1994: Great Central League

 Lafayette, Indiana was without minor league baseball until the 1994 Lafayette Leopards played as members of the Independent level Great Central League which folded during the 1994 season.
-Lafayette was in 1st place with a 44–24 record when the league folded.
+Lafayette was in first place with a 44–24 record when the league folded.